SevlaMare/TicTacToe_Ruby/README.md

 # Tic Tac Toe
-> A classic mini game to play by command line.
+> A quick classic mini game to play by command line.

 ![screenshot](./images/screenshot.png)

 <br>The focus here is to use oriented programming concepts.<br>
-The lesson can be see in [Odin Project](https://www.theodinproject.com/courses/ruby-programming/lessons/oop)
+The project specifications can be see in [Odin Project](https://www.theodinproject.com/courses/ruby-programming/lessons/oop)

 ## Content